getson/VendingMachine/README.md

  - CQRS,
  - State

+Vending machine will accept all the requests through the terminal.
+# Request categories
+ - a request that has side effects is interpreted as a "Command" (Select Product, Insert Coins, etc...)
+ - a request for getting some info from the machine is interpreted as a "Query" (GetProductsWithPrices)

+ Notifications for the user are managed through events.

 For the sake of brevity, to manage the state of Vending Machine I have used State pattern.
 When the the app is started I create an instance of VendingMachine and it will alter it's state according to user commands.